What is Free On Board (FOB)?

 Delivered at Frontier DAF Seller delivers goods to a border location; responsible for transporting goods to buyer’s drop-off point.
 All modes

 Delivered at Place DAP Seller delivers goods to a named place (often buyer’s premises); buyer takes on import duties and taxes.
+The risk transfers when the goods are made available for unloading at the named place.
 All modes

 Delivered at Terminal DAT Seller delivers goods to a terminal at the destination; buyer handles unloading, import duties, and taxes.
+The risk transfers when the goods are unloaded at the terminal.
 All modes

 Delivered Duty Paid DDP Seller is responsible for delivering goods to the buyer and paying all costs including duties.
+The seller covers delivery to the named place in the buyer’s country and pays all duties and taxes.
 All modes

 Ex Works EXW Seller makes goods available at their premises; buyer covers all transport risks from there.
+Under this term, the seller’s responsibility ends once the goods are ready for pickup at their facility—the buyer assumes all costs, risks, and arrangements for transportation from that point forward.
 All modes

 Free Alongside Ship FAS Seller delivers goods to a specified port, alongside the vessel named by the buyer.
 Sea and inland waterways